Gatogordo/EasyLingo/README.md

 ## Sitecore

+Version 2.x is tested with Sitecore 9.x
-The module (version) is tested with Sitecore 9.0.1.
+Version 3.0 is tested with Sitecore 10.0.4.

 ## What